kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 **Risk**: Users configure inline `replicas` and set `scaling.mode: External` on the same role, causing confusion about which wins.

 **Mitigation**: An explicit `scaling.mode` enum on the role makes intent visible in the DS spec.
-A CEL rule on `DisaggregatedRoleSpec` forbids `spec.replicas > 0` when `scaling.mode == External`.
+The webhook emits an admission warning when an External role sets `spec.replicas > 1` (values 0 and 1 are indistinguishable after CRD defaulting: `LeaderWorkerSetSpec.Replicas` carries `+kubebuilder:default=1` and defaulting runs before CEL, so a CEL rejection of `spec.replicas > 0` would fire on every External role).
 The all-or-nothing CEL rule on `DisaggregatedSetSpec` is scoped to non-External roles.

 **Risk**: The autoscaler is not yet applied (or has never written) when the DS is applied, or a role is flipped from `Static` to `External` while serving traffic — in production this must not silently drain the role to 0.

 **Mitigation**: The controller **never scales an existing LeaderWorkerSet down as a side effect of switching to `External`**.
-Concretely, when the scaler for an External role has `spec.replicas: nil` (no autoscaler write yet):
+Concretely, when the controller creates the scaler for an External role it seeds `spec.replicas` based on the role's LWS state:
-- If the role's LWS **does not exist yet** (fresh DisaggregatedSet, or newly added role), it is created at 0 replicas and `WaitingForScaler` is reported.
+- If the role's LWS **does not exist yet** (fresh DisaggregatedSet, or newly added role), the scaler is seeded at `1` and the LWS is created at `1` replica.
+Seeding at `1` (rather than `0`) is what lets vanilla HPA attach — HPA parks in `ScalingDisabled` if it reads `current=0` from `/scale`, regardless of `minReplicas`, unless the `HPAScaleToZero` feature gate is enabled.
-- If the role's LWS **already exists** (e.g. a role that was `Static` with 5 replicas is switched to `External`), the controller holds it at its current replica count.
-The rolling-update planner behaves the same way: it clamps `targetNew` to the current in-flight value rather than shrinking. `WaitingForScaler` is still reported so operators can see that an autoscaler is expected.
+- If the role's LWS **already exists** (e.g. a role that was `Static` with 5 replicas is switched to `External`), the scaler is seeded at the current replica count and the controller holds the LWS there.
+The rolling-update planner behaves the same way: it clamps `targetNew` to the current in-flight value rather than shrinking.

-Once the autoscaler makes its first write, the LWS scales to that value on the next reconcile.
-HPA and KEDA both write `minReplicas` / `minReplicaCount` unconditionally when the target is below the floor, so the "hold" window closes quickly.
+Once the autoscaler attaches, HPA and KEDA both write `minReplicas` / `minReplicaCount` unconditionally when the target is below the floor, and the LWS scales to that value on the next reconcile.
+Autoscalers that support scale-from-zero (KEDA, or HPA with `HPAScaleToZero`) can take the role down to 0 after attach.
 Custom autoscalers that only observe per-pod metrics and lack a min-replicas floor must issue a one-time `kubectl scale` to bootstrap.

 **Risk**: A user deletes the auto-created scaler expecting it to stay gone.